kkjjkamal123/ENTITY---Arm-Create-AI-Optimization-Challenge/screenshots/README.md

 # Screenshots

 Split by app.
-Filenames ending in `N` are the dark theme.
+Filenames ending in `N` are the new version.

 | Folder | App |
 |---|---|